aslanbakirov/aslanbakirov.github.io/_posts/2022-07-26-system-biology.markdown

 The --omics revolution has not only generated huge datasets, it has turned the tried-and-true scientific method on its head.
 The central position of a strong hypothesis has vanished, and the new mindset is *exploratory data analysis*, which were translated into the lax mandate: "lets see what'is out there and then we will try to figure out what it means".
 In contrast to the traditional scientific method, there is no hypothesis that gene X or gene Y might have something to do with that particular cancer, but rather all genes are examined in the hope of detecting *patterns*.
 Because resulting datasets consists of thousands of data points, they are evaluated with computational methods of statistical machine learning, which reveal *patterns in the data*.

-To summarize this intro section by comparing the traditional and new scientific method of systems biology
+To summarize this intro section by comparing the traditional and new scientific method of experimental (systems) biology

  - **The traditional scientific method of biology**
     1. Make an observation